 As a fundamental French course, the content introduces students to the basics of French vocabulary and grammar.
 Students are also exposed to various aspects of French culture.

 In this course, students build on the skills developed in beginner French classes, such as reading and writing the language.
 Everyday language applications, including idioms are explored.
 Some literary works written in French may be examined as well.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for interpreters and translators will increase by 46% from 2012 to 2022 (much faster than the average for all occupations), while over the same period, employment for middle school teachers, including French language teachers, will increase by 12%, or about as fast as average.
-The number drops to six percent (slower than average) for secondary school teachers (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for interpreters and translators will increase by 19% from 2018 to 2028 (much faster than the average for all occupations), while over the same period, employment for middle and secondary school teachers, including French language teachers, will increase by 3% and 4% respectively, or about as fast as average. (www.bls.gov).

-A May 2012 report from BLS stated that, in general, translators and interpreters earned a median salary of $45,430, but those with expertise in a specific language can earn more.
-In February 2014, PayScale.com reported the annual median pay of high school French teachers to be $47,791, while middle school French teachers earned $41,691.
+A May 2018 report from BLS stated that, in general, translators and interpreters earned a median salary of $49,930, but those with expertise in a specific language can earn more.
+In May 2018, BLS reported the annual median pay of high school French teachers to be $60,320, while middle school French teachers earned $58,600.
 Those completing French language classes online may also seek employment in international sales and marketing, government, healthcare or consulting.

 If after completing online French language courses graduates opt to become translators or interpreters, the American Translators Association (ATA) offers voluntary certification to individuals who qualify with a certain combination of education and experience requirements.
 In some cases, a college degree is not necessary.
 Membership in the ATA also affords individuals access to training courses, continuing education and personal development courses, conferences, seminars, career information and publications.

 Individuals who decide to become French teachers in the public school system are required to complete teacher training and pass a competency examination.
 Although specifics may vary from state to state, all states require teachers to be certified and licensed.
 Continuing education credits are often required for license renewal.